You are here:

 Questions and Answers about Reactive Arthritis

-This booklet contains general information about reactive arthritis.
+This publication contains general information about reactive arthritis.
 It describes what reactive arthritis is and how it develops.
 It also explains how reactive arthritis is diagnosed and treated.
-At the end is a list of key words to help you understand the terms used in this booklet.
-If you have further questions after reading this booklet, you may wish to discuss them with your doctor.
+At the end is a list of key words to help you understand the terms used in this publication.
+If you have further questions after reading this publication, you may wish to discuss them with your doctor.

 Reactive arthritis is also known as a seronegative spondyloarthropathy.
 The seronegative spondyloarthropathies are a group of disorders that can cause inflammation throughout the body, especially in the spine.
 (Examples of other disorders in this group include psoriatic arthritis, ankylosing spondylitis, and the kind of arthritis that sometimes accompanies inflammatory bowel disease.)

 In many patients, reactive arthritis is triggered by an infection in the bladder, the urethra, or, in women, the vagina (the urogenital tract) that is often transmitted through sexual contact.
 This form of the disorder is sometimes called genitourinary or urogenital reactive arthritis.
 Another form of reactive arthritis is caused by an infection in the intestinal tract from eating food or handling substances that are contaminated with bacteria.
 This form of arthritis is sometimes called enteric or gastrointestinal reactive arthritis.

 The symptoms of reactive arthritis usually last several months, although symptoms can return or develop into a long-term disease in a small percentage of people.